CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts.md

 ```
 --gres=nvme:<local_storage_space_per_node>
 ```
 The amount of space is given in GB (with a maximum of 3600 GB per node).
+For example to request 100GB of storage, the full option would be `--gres=nvme:100`.
 The local storage reservation is on a per node basis.

 Use the environment variable `$LOCAL_SCRATCH` in your batch job scripts to access the local storage on each node.